CDEFI has been guiding and supporting French schools of engineering in their development and projects for almost 40 years.

 On the other hand, the Education and Society Commission feeds the debate on social topics: equal opportunities, gender equality, higher education accessibility, ethics, student’s life and learning conditions, sustainable development, etc.

 Last, the Education and Society Commission aims at conveying the brand image of French schools of engineering locally, nationally and abroad.

-The members of the Funding Commission examine all topics related to financial resources and business models of higher education institutions.
+The members of the Funding Commission examine all topics related to autonomy, financial resources and business models of higher education and research institutions.

 Research is a fundamental and strategic line for the development of schools of engineering.
 The Research Commission is therefore in charge of defending the viewpoint of schools of engineering making sure that they are involved in the definition of the National Research Strategy.

 The Research Commission also acts so as to make research activities of schools of engineering more attractive, through framework agreements with the greater research organisms and an active participation in the research alliances.

 The members of the Higher Education and Research Structuring Commission are in charge of all topics related to attractiveness and competitiveness of territories, to sites policies of higher education and research and to schools networking and grouping strategies.